Glimpse of Nepal - 8 Days

 The stupa watches over the valley from the top of a hillock on its western side.
 The huge white-domed stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 Swoyambhu is also known as ‘Samhengu’ and the Monkey temple because of the countless monkeys living in the premises.

-Transfer from Kathmandu to Pokhara (200 Kms/ 5 to 6 hours drive).
-Upon arrival, check in at hotel.
+Transfer from Kathmandu to Pokhara 7 to 8 hours drive.
+Upon arrival, check-in at the hotel.

-Day 03 - Sunrise view from Sarangkot and Sightseeing in Pokhara
+Day 03: Sunrise view from Sarangkot & Pokhara Sightseeing

 Wake up early to catch the sunrise from Sarangkot Hill.